ealcobaca/pymfe/README.md

 ## Example of use

-The simplest way to extract meta-features is instantiating the `MFE` class.
-The parameters are the measures, the group of measures and the summarization functions to be extracted.
-The default parameter is extract all the measures.
+The simplest way to extract meta-features is by instantiating the `MFE` class.
+The parameters are the measures, the group of measures, and the summarization functions to be extracted.
+The default parameter is to extract all the measures.
 The `fit` function can be called by passing the `X` and `y`.
 The `extract` function is used to extract the related measures.
-A simple example for supervised tasks is given next:
+A simple example using `pymfe` for supervised tasks is given next:

 ```python
 # Load a dataset